-You may know CBD as the ingredient that is taking over the wellness world, but how much do you know about where it comes from and how it works?
-Learn more about what it is, what it’s not, and why so many are adding CBD to their daily regimen.
+You may know CBD as the ingredient that is taking over the wellness world, but you probably still have lots of questions.
+Where does CBD come from?
+Does CBD get you high?
+How does CBD make you feel?
+In this blog, we’ll go over what CBD is, what it’s not, and why so many women are adding CBD to their daily regimens.

 Fact #4: CBD Won’t Get You High